T. O'Conor Sloane Jr.: Early life and career

 Sloane was born in 1879 in Brooklyn, New York but spent much of his adult life in South Orange, New Jersey.
 Sloane was already photographing by the summer of 1894, when he photographically documented a week-long cruise with his father on a sloop yacht on Long Island Sound.
 Pictures of this trip survive in an album he compiled that is now at the Mystic Seaport Museum, Mystic, Connecticut.

 Sloane was most active as a naturalistic photographer at the turn of the twentieth century, garnering acclaim for his gum bichromate work.

 In Sloane's early twenties, he focused primarily on portraiture, becoming a professional sometime thereafter and remaining active until the 1940s, when a diving accident severely impaired his eyesight.

 Sloane experimented with gum bichromate, platinum, pigment, gaslight and gelatin silver prints and various lenses.

-Sloane was perhaps an unlikely photographer, having graduated from Columbia University in New York City with a degree in electrical engineering like his father, Dr.
+Sloane graduated from Columbia University in New York City with a degree in electrical engineering like his father, Dr.

 T. O'Conor Sloane, a noted scientist, prodigious author of scientific books and articles, and the editor of Scientific American and Amazing Stories.
 Sloane briefly taught electrical engineering and was a research assistant at Columbia, also working independently as an electrical engineer, before becoming a professional photographer.